News For Amateur Radio Operators In And Around Hillsdale County

 Michigan State Parks On The Air: Starting April 1, 2017, Michigan hams embarked on the most ambitious on-the-air project ever, the Michigan State Parks on the Air (MSPOTA).
 Previous State Park activations on the air around the country have focused on a single weekend.
 The Michigan State Parks system as a whole will be 100 years old in 2019.
 Some of our parks actually began operation in 1917.
 Hence, the celebration began in 2017 and continues through 2019.
 That is three years of State Parks on the Air!
 Lots of time for activators and chasers alike!
 This event includes 117 MDNR Parks & Recreation sites including State Parks, Recreation Areas, Scenic Sites and State Trails rotated over the 3 years.
 That adds up to about 50 parks across the state active in each event year.
 (More info at MSPOTA website)

 Microsoft Announces End Of Support For Windows 7: Microsoft made a commitment to provide 10 years of product support for Windows 7 when it was released on October 22, 2009.
-When this 10-year period ends, Microsoft will discontinue Windows 7 support so that we can focus our investment on supporting newer technologies and great new experiences.
+When this 10-year period ends, Microsoft will discontinue Windows 7 support to focus investment on supporting newer technologies.
 The specific end of support day for Windows 7 will be January 14, 2020.
 (Announcement and FAQ)

 Distracted Driving Bills Introduced In State Legislature: There are several bills (HB 4181, HB 4198 and HB 4199) that have been formulated in the Michigan House of Representatives that deal with Distracted Driving.
 The Michigan ARRL legislative team has been watching as these bills were introduced in the House.
 Amateur Radio was granted an exemption (the use of amateur radio while driving) from being considered a distraction.
 The exemption amendment referenced 47 CFR Part 97, 47 CFR Part 90 and a reference to CB radio.
 (ARRL Michigan Section post)